andrmos/codecademy-vim/README.md

 6. Run codecademy.py `python3 codecademy.py`

+Note: You might have to add `set expandtab` to your vimrc for indentation to work correctly when moving code to the Codecademy web editor.

 ## Aim
 The aim is to be able to solve Codecademy programming lessons in Vim, with all Vim mappings and commands you are used to.
 - Enter code from Vim into the Codecademy web editor with a Vim command